STAT545-UBC-hw-2018-19/hw01-aleurcelay/README.md

 This is the repository of my homework 1 for STAT545.

-In this assignment I explored GitHub-Flavoured Markdown and R Markdown.
+In this assignment I used GitHub-Flavoured Markdown and R Markdown to get familiar with GitHub, markdown and R.
-In the R Markdown file I explored gapminder dataset.
+In the R Markdown file I explored the gapminder dataset.

 ## About myself :raising_hand:
 I am an international graduate student at the [Institute for Resources, Environment & Sustainability](http://ires.ubc.ca) at UBC.
 I am originally from Mexico City, where I completed a BS in Environmental Engineering.